 Your letter/email should include the information given below.

-The RCN indemnity scheme will cover student members wishing to undertake elective placements abroad, subject to the conditions and exclusions of the scheme, and dependent on the type of activity you undertake.
+The RCN indemnity scheme will cover student members wishing to undertake elective placements abroad, subject to the conditions and exclusions of the scheme.

 Please note that the scheme’s territorial cover does not extend to any claim made in either the United States of America (USA) or Canada, irrespective of where the alleged negligence occurred.